shiz0/ansible_clean_windows/README.md

 # ansible_clean_windows
-Ansible Playbook to free space on Windows Machines:
+Ansible Playbook to free space on Windows Machines, commands are run with Powershell:
-- Check if cleanmgr.exe is present, copy from WinSxS if not
+- Check if cleanmgr.exe is present, copy from WinSxS Folder if not
 - Set Registry flags for Cleamngr to include all options
 - Run Cleanmgr
 - Run DISM Cleanup
-- Clear Temp folder of all User Profiles present in the System
+- Clear all User Profiles temp files present in the System